ifrommer/HAIL-and-related/Edge_CV/jetson info.md

 Explanation:
 --weights yolov7-tiny.pt - tells yolo which weights file to use; originally this said yolov7.pt, but that is not in the folder as is, and since I did see the -tiny.py one, I changed it to that, which seems to be working.

+### more
+	Id: ubuntu pw: ubuntu   -- not sure if this is still valid CTL ALT F4 to CTL ALT F7  to toggle between desktop and command prompt